Last Updated: Apr 20, 2018

 The statue depicts peace, love and harmony.
 About midway is an imposing statue of Mahatma Gandhi.
 There are Victorian lamps along this road.
 When lit up after dark, the entire place looks magical.

 As part of Gangtok Annual Food and Culture Festival that takes place in the month of December, many different food stalls are set up at the Titanic park in MG Road, cultural shows take place here opposite to Sikkim Tourism & Civil Aviation Department where ethnic dance performances and musical shows are organized.

-While there are numerous restaurants and bars on this road, some of the well known ones include the Baker's Cafe (great for coffee, pastries, patties, momos & other snack items), The Roll House located on a narrow alley off MG Road making delicious Rolls of different types, Parivar - a pure veg restaurant which almost always remains full, PUB25 - a popular pub, Rasoi - another upscale vegetarian restaurant etc.
+While there are numerous restaurants and bars on this road, some well known ones include the Baker's Cafe (great for coffee, pastries, patties, momos & other snack items), The Roll House located on a narrow alley off MG Road making delicious Rolls of different types, Parivar - a pure veg restaurant which almost always remains full, PUB25 - a popular pub, Rasoi - another upscale vegetarian restaurant etc.

 M.G.
 Marg as seen from Baker's Cafe, Gangtok

 MG Marg is also the main market area of Gangtok.
 There are all sorts of shops here including souvenir & gift stores, clothing stores (for men & women), handicraft items, shoe shops, and even Pharmacies and convenience stores.